Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

-\paragraph{Re-ranking Details.} For each dataset in the BEIR benchmark, we re-rank the top-40 documents retrieved using the \emph{ibm-granite/granite-embedding-30m-english} model \citep{awasthy2025graniteembeddingmodels}.
-For the multilingual dataset MLDR, we re-rank the top-40 documents retrieved using the \emph{ibm-granite/granite-embedding-107m-multilingual} model \citep{awasthy2025graniteembeddingmodels}.
+\paragraph{Re-ranking configuration.} For each dataset in the BEIR benchmark, we re-rank the top-$k$ documents retrieved using the \emph{ibm-granite/granite-embedding-30m-english} model \citep{awasthy2025graniteembeddingmodels}.
+For the multilingual dataset MLDR, we re-rank the top-$40$ documents retrieved using the \emph{ibm-granite/granite-embedding-107m-multilingual} model \citep{awasthy2025graniteembeddingmodels}.
+Following \citet{chenattention}, we re-rank MuSiQue top-$20$ retrieved from ColBERT v2.
 Both QR-R and CoRe-R use the top $8$ retrieval heads, and report performance using the nDCG@10 scores.
 To ensure consistency, we adopt a uniform prompt structure for all datasets; details of the prompt design are provided in Appendix~\ref{app.prompt}.

-\paragraph{Language Models.} Since attention-based re-ranking requires access to all attention scores of all layers and heads, we focus on open-source LLMs.
+\paragraph{Language models.} Since attention-based re-ranking requires access to all attention scores of all layers and heads, we focus on open-source LLMs.
 Specifically, we evaluate Mistral 7B \citep{jiang2023mistral7b}, LLama-3.1 8B \citep{dubey2024llama} and Phi-4 \citep{abdin2024phi}.
 We additionally conduct re-ranking experiment with Granite-3.2 8B \citep{granitehf} which belongs to the same LLM family as the chosen retriever embedding model.
 Main re-ranking results for Granite-3.2 8B are shown in Table~\ref{table.beir} and Table~\ref{table.mldr}, with further results and analyses provided in Appendix~\ref{app.result.granite}.

 \paragraph{Hyperparameters.} The temperature hyperparameter $t$ is tuned through grid search on a separate subset of the NQ train dataset.
 We select $t=0.001$ for Mistral 7B and Granite-3.2 8B, and $t=0.1$ for Llama-3.1 8B and Phi-4.
 These values are fixed for CoRe-R head detection prior to running the actual re-ranking experiments.
+Note that the effect of temperature on CoRe head identification and subsequent re-ranking performance is examined in Section~\ref{sect_ablation}.